andydotxyz/beebui/README.md

 ## TODO

 * Program mode (currently it only operates in "command mode" - each line executes)
-* Scroll (when input hits the bottom of the screen)
 * Line wrap (what does the Beeb do here?)

 ## Features